mathiasmantelli/awesome-mobile-robotics/README.md

 * [PyImageSearch on GitHub](https://github.com/PyImageSearch) | Machine Learning and Deep Learning accessible and intuitive
 * [Extended-Object-Detection-ROS](https://github.com/Extended-Object-Detection-ROS) | ROS package for visual object detection with various methods
 * [YoloV4-For-Darknet-ROS](https://github.com/Tossy0423/yolov4-for-darknet_ros) | Environment in which YOLO V4 is ported to darknet_ros
-* [Face Recognition](https://github.com/ageitgey/face_recognition) | The world's simplest facial recognition api for Python and the command line
+* [Face Recognition](https://github.com/ageitgey/face_recognition) | The world's simplest facial recognition API for Python and the command line
 * [Urban Road Filter](https://github.com/jkk-research/urban_road_filter) | A real-time LIDAR-based urban road and sidewalk detection algorithm for autonomous vehicles
 * [Darknet ROS 3D](https://github.com/IntelligentRoboticsLabs/gb_visual_detection_3d) | It provides you 3d bounding boxes of the objects contained in an objects list, where is specificated the 3d position of each object
 * [Pedestrian Simulator](https://github.com/srl-freiburg/pedsim_ros) | ROS packages for a 2D pedestrian simulator based on social force model of Helbing et. al. (PedSim_ROS)